-Favicons, small yet prominent 16 x 16 pixel icon images, enable visitors to quickly identify your website once they have saved it in their internet browser Bookmarks or Favorites.
-Widely supported by most browsers, this small image will not only appear in the favorites menu but on the left-side of the address bar and page tab.
+Favicons, small yet important 16x16 pixel icon images, enable visitors to quickly identify your website once they have saved it in their internet browser Bookmarks or Favorites.
+Widely supported by most browsers, this small image will not only appear in the favorites menu but on the left-side of the page tab.
 Without uploading your own Favicon, that space is filled with your browser's default image having no relation or benefit to your site or brand.

 1. Creating a Favicon requires a certain level of thought and planning.
 Your Favicon, your favorites icon, is so small that fine details waste space and effort.
 In this case, less is more.
 The best Favicons have no more than 16 colors, when possible, to avoid image blurring.